 The Esoteric Hermit is loosely analogous to a Magic-User.
 They are one of the best classes at using spell scrolls in the game, they get a boost to their Presence skill and begin the game with a spell scroll.
 Their abilities range from being able to summon daily spell scrolls, to the Book of Boiling Blood which can summon Berserkers from a blood dimension to aid you.
 They can also get a loyal, intelligent Hawk companion.

-In terms of spell scrolls anyone can use a scroll as long as they are wearing light or no armor and not using zweihand weapons, except for the Gutterborn Scum who can’t use them at all, however ‘magic’ classes are better at using them and get more abilities associated with them.
+In terms of spell scrolls anyone can use a scroll as long as they are wearing light or no armour and not using zweihand weapons, except for the Gutterborn Scum who can’t use them at all, however ‘magic’ classes are better at using them and get more abilities associated with them.

 Scrolls are split into ‘sacred’ and ‘unclean’ representing loosely what we’d consider ‘Clerical’ magic and ‘Magic-User’ magic.
 Unclean scrolls have effects such as shooting balls of fire, summoning undead or forcing a creature to suffocate to death as their capillaries turn to husks.
 Sacred Scrolls have effects such as healing, speaking with animals, lighting areas or raising the dead back to life rather.